microsoft/Xbox-GDK-Samples/Samples/Live/LeaderboardsEventBased/readme_en-us.md

 # Implementation notes

+- `LeaderboardsEventBased.cpp` contains code relevant to producing and querying stats and leaderboards.
 - While the implementation allows for both Global and Social leaderboards to be queried, the only real difference between them is setting an enum value passed into the query and including a XUID to indicate who's friends should be included in the result list.
+- The Title-managed leaderboard API works differently from the Event-based leaderboard API.
+Due to these differences, it is recommended for your title to use Event-based stats if possible.
+  - For general documentation on the reasoning and differences between Title-managed stats and Event-based stats, refer to this [documentation](https://learn.microsoft.com/en-us/gaming/gdk/_content/gc/live/features/player-data/stats-leaderboards/live-stats-eb-vs-tm).
 - The sample also demonstrates querying of stat values directly.

-*NOTE: Leaderboards.cpp contains code relevant to producing and querying stats and leaderboards*

 # Known issues